-While commanding our Regiment at Devlali, I was a single parent taking care of our daughter Nidhi, then aged 12 and our six year old son Nikhil as Marina had emmigrated to Canada.
+While commanding our Regiment at Devlali, I was a single parent taking care of our daughter Nidhi, then aged 12 and our six-year-old son Nikhil as Marina had emigrated to Canada.
 It would not have been possible for me to take of our children alone and the soldiers at home did a marvelous job.
 I remain ever thankful to them.

 After two months, on a Friday evening Santosh said “Thapa is back from leave.”

 “He was to report on Sunday to commence his duties on Monday.
 Why is he here so early?”
 I asked and summoned Thapa to enquire about his unusual early arrival.

 Looking into my eyes he said, “Who will take care of the children and you if I am away for long?”

 I kept looking at him for half a minute as I had no words and said, “Thank you Thapa.”
 Did my eyes well up?

 Suresh drove his Commanding Officer’s Jeep with pride and devotion that he never allowed anyone to touch the Jeep.
 He was responsible for taking care of my itinerary for the day and instructed Santosh and Ranjith about various uniforms or dresses I had to wear that day and timing for leaving home for an event.
 He always carried three ties, a coat and some toiletries in the Jeep so that I could convert my informal attire into a formal one while he drove, especially when we were short of time.
 When Suresh went on his two-month annual leave, I mostly walked to office as it was 400 meter away, else I drove.